jes89/my-intermediate-react/README.md

 <br>

-### I need to define propTypes that's whyIt is necessary to check that the class receive always right parameters or not.
+### I need to define propTypes that's why it is necessary to check that the class receive always right parameters or not.

     Class MyComponent extends Component {
         something